ganhammar/presentations/presentations/clear-skies-ahead/slides.md

   * Separate application environments
   * Self-service vending process
   * Offer multiple types to support differing requirements
-  * Scalable management group hierarchy as a foundation

 <!--
 * Requesting a new subscription, at the time, required a lot.